hsf-training/hsf-training-databases-basics/_episodes/06-sqllite.md

 ```
 {: .source}

-`Executemany` expects an iterable input.
+`executemany` expects an iterable input.
 Therefore we transform the pandas dataset to nested lists.
 Now we can commit the entire particle table to the database.